christoferson/aws-cloudformation/api-gateway/README.md

 ## Errors

 - Internal Server Error if no permission to Invoke Lambda
 - CloudWatch Logs role ARN must be set in account settings to enable logging
+- Currently, an API with a protocol type of HTTP may only be associated with proxy integrations (AWS_PROXY, HTTP_PROXY)